j3soon/Allegro5Template/README.md

   A way to check if you had put them in the correct path is to see if the include path really exists in the file system.

+- Cannot find resource files (when running task_2_ans.c)

+  You should drag your files (pirulen.ttf, 32largebugs.jpg) into your project folder (same folder as your `main.c` or `task_n_ans.c`).

+- Redefinition of ...

+  You need to keep only one `main` function in one project, for example you may have both `task_1_ans.c` and `task_2_ans.c` in your project.
+You should only keep one.

+  Or you might accidentally edit the Allgero5 library header, re-installing the library may help.

 ### Mac OS

 - Command not found - brew